ls1intum/thesis-template-typst/content/introduction.typ

 	•	Review of related work

-	•	Analysis of existing testing frameworks and automated test coverage systems
+	•	Analysis of existing testing frameworks and test coverage methods

 	•	Identification of gaps in the current research